eltonlaw/impyute/README.md

 ## Basic Methods

 **Simple Random Imputation:** Fill in missing values with a randomly selected value from the same column.
 Not very useful, but acts as a good baseline.

 **Complete Case:** Only use datapoints with complete data.
 May waste alot of data.

 **Last Observation Carried Forward:** For each missing value substitute the preceding value.
 If the missing value is in the first column, substitute the next value instead.
 For time series data only.

 ## Better Methods

 **Multivariate Imputation by Chained Equations:** Underlying assumption that data is MAR.
-First perform simple imputation for each missing value, then for one category/column set the values in it back to missing.
+First perform simple imputation for each missing value, then for one category/column set the filled values in it back to missing.
 Train a linear regression model, setting the dependent variable as the column you just chose.
 Using the trained model, predict the missing variables.
-Repeat until values converge.
+Repeat until values converge for all columns with missing variables.